 Celeriac is simply celery that has been bred to grow a large root and few leaves, making a lovely winter storage vegetable that adds celery-flavour to cooking.

-Celery and celeriac are umbelliferae (botanical brother to carrots, dill, Queen Anne's Lace and likewise), and a biennial with seed set in the second growth season.
-Start seeds early indoors (approx 10 weeks before planting out), as celery is a relatively slow germinator.
-Prefers cool and moist growing conditions, and transplant about 2-3 weeks before last Spring frost.
+Celery and celeriac are umbelliferae (botanical siblings to carrots, dill, Queen Anne’s Lace, and the like).
+Start seeds early indoors (approx. 10 weeks before planting out), as celery is a relatively slow germinator.
+Prefers cool and moist growing conditions; transplant about 2-3 weeks before last spring frost.